Hydrodynamic theory of wetting by active particles: EQUILIBRIUM THEORY OF CRITICAL WETTING

 \subsection{Cahn theory of wetting}

-We briefly review some of the results of the Cahn theory of wetting, as discussed in \cite{Cahn1977,DeGennes}.
-These are useful points of comparison with the active wetting model, and are stated in the main text.
+We briefly review some of the results of the Cahn theory of wetting, as discussed in \cite{Cahn1977, DeGennes1985}.
+These are useful points of comparison with the active wetting model, as summarised in the main text.
 Minimisation of the free energy \eqref{F_eq} results in a condition on the fluid density at the wall $\rho_s \equiv \rho(0)$:

-where, without loss of generality, we have assumed that the bulk free-energy density $W(\rho)$ has minima $W(\rho_l) = W(\rho_v) =0$.
+Here, without loss of generality, we have assumed that the bulk free-energy density $W(\rho)$ has minima $W(\rho_l) = W(\rho_v) =0$.
 This may give one or multiple solutions for the surface density $\rho_s$; stable solutions are shown by the black points in Figure \ref{fig:Cahn_Constriction}.
-If the solution $\rho_s \in [\rho_v, \rho_l)$, the density profile may go to $\rho_v$ as $x \rightarrow \infty$ (in the bulk) to form a partially-wet/dry wall, or increase to $\rho_l$ to form a fully-wet wall.
+If the solution $\rho_s \in [\rho_v, \rho_l)$, the density profiles approach $\rho_v$ as $x \rightarrow \infty$ (in the bulk) to form a partially-wet/dry wall, or approach $\rho_l$ to form a fully-wet wall.
 If $\rho_s \geq \rho_l$, decay to the liquid density in the bulk is always energetically favourable, and the wall is always fully wet.

 In a first-order wetting transition, two stable solutions exist for $\rho_s$, with $\rho_1 \in (\rho_v, \rho_l)$ and $\rho_2 > \rho_l$.
-The first solution $\rho_1$ therefore corresponds to partial wetting, and the second solution $\rho_2$ to full wetting (see Figure \ref{fig:Cahn_Constriction}(a)).
-The transition between these is determined by a Maxwell construction \cite{DeGennes}.
+The first solution $\rho_1$ corresponds to partial wetting, and the second solution $\rho_2$ to full wetting (see Figure \ref{fig:Cahn_Constriction}(a)).
+The transition point between these is determined by a Maxwell construction \cite{DeGennes1985}.
 The surface density changes discontinuously, and metastable solutions for $\rho_s$ exist.